Israel Dagg’s Emotional Plea: Why Did We Ever Let South Africa Leave Super Rugby?

 The Glory Days of Super Rugby: When South Africa Was an Integral Part

 Super Rugby was born in 1996, a year after rugby union turned professional, uniting the best clubs from New Zealand, Australia, and South Africa in a competition that became the pride of the Southern Hemisphere.
+For over two decades, these matches were not just games; they were epic battles that showcased the finest rugby talents in the world.
+The addition of teams from Argentina and Japan only enriched the competition, making it a truly global event.

 The article is not finished.
 Click on the next page to continue.